Hiking vs Trekking Uganda: Key Differences, Best Trails & Costs

 Difficulty & Cost:

-✔ Difficulty: Moderate to strenuous, requiring endurance and acclimatization.
+✔ Difficulty: Moderate to strenuous, requiring endurance and acclimatisation.

 ✔ Cost: More expensive due to permits (gorilla trekking), guides, and equipment.